Chevrolet Malibu: Second generation (Chevelle Malibu, 1968)

 Only new grilles highlighted the 1972 Malibu and other Chevelles.
-All bodystyles were carried over from 1971, but 1972 would be the final year for hardtops and convertibles as the redesigned Chevelles originally planned for this year, but delayed until 1973, would feature Colonnade styling with side pillars and frameless door windows.
-The 1972 Chevelle was also ordered with the police package which used RPO 9C1 (which became the default SEO (service option) code for subsequent Chevrolet PPV packages).
+All body styles were carried over from 1971, but 1972 would be the final year for hardtops and convertibles as the redesigned Chevelles originally planned for this year, but delayed until 1973, would feature Colonnade styling with side pillars and frameless door windows.
+The 1972 Chevelle could also be ordered with the police package (RPO code 9C1, which would later become the default RPO code for subsequent Chevrolet PPV packages).

 Third generation (Chevelle Malibu, 1973)

 The Chevelle was redesigned for the 1973 model year.
-Models included the base Deluxe, mid-range Malibu & Malibu SS and the top-line Laguna.
+Models included the base Deluxe, mid-range Malibu and Malibu SS, and the top-line Laguna.

 For 1974, the Deluxe was dropped, and the Malibu became the entry-level Chevelle.
-The Laguna trim package was replaced with the Malibu Classic which used a stacked arrangement of four rectangular headlights and made its way to the dealers in the 1976 model year, offering the Chevrolet built inline six 250 CID as the base engine.
+The Laguna trim package was replaced with the Malibu Classic which used a stacked arrangement of four rectangular headlights and made its way to the dealers in the 1976 model year, offering the Chevrolet-built 250-cubic-inch inline-six as the base engine.
 The Laguna S-3 model was introduced to replace the SS, and continued through 1976.